danielstroehmann/speedtest2mqtt/README.md

 - Please only set variables to empty ("") instead of removing them!
 - TLS/SSL: If not required set to ""
+- Adopt upload and download topics for mqtt message